claucuellar/Find-TFBS/README.md

 Python code for finding Transcription Factor Binding Sites (TFBSs) in DNA Sequences from fasta files.

 ## Overview
-This project consists of two scripts for finding user specified Transcription Factor Binding Sites (TFBSs) in multi-sequence .fasta files and analysing the results.
+This project consists of two scripts for finding user-specified Transcription Factor Binding Sites (TFBSs) in multi-fasta files and analysing the results.

 The first script (`TFBS.py`) finds all the TFBSs in DNA sequences from a fasta file, in both its forward and reverse strings.
 This script returns a tab-separated text file, named `TFBS_found.txt`, with the following columns:
 * ID :  DNA sequence ID from the fasta file